wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 1. I got confused at figure 4 because the x axis says "invocation time".
 I think a better term would be "wall clock time since experiment started", meanwhile "invocation time" sounds like the inverse of invocation frequency.

+2. In table 1 the paper claims that they use the five applications listed as the benchmark.
+Then in 3.2 it is claimed that workloads from Python Performance Benchmark Suite is the benchmark.
+Isn't these two contradicting each other?
+   And in the rest of the paper, "json\_dump" and the other few mentioned workload names are all from the latter.

 This paper presents benchmarking results of serverless applications.
 The paper is motivated by the question of whether today's commercial hardware is still a good fit for serverless workloads, which demonstrate drastically different performance traits than traditional cloud applications.